opncell/opncell/README.md

 ## Getting Started
 This is Cellular.
 An out of box way of deploying private cellular networks.i.e 4G, 5G, as well as 5G NSA.
-To ensure a secure network, Cellular is built behind a firewall, i.e. [OPNsense] (https://opnsense.org/) firewall.
-You can check out the OPNsense repo [Here] (https://github.com/opnsense).
+To ensure a secure network, Cellular is built behind a firewall, i.e. [OPNsense](https://opnsense.org/) firewall.
+You can check out the OPNsense repo [Here](https://github.com/opnsense).
-Cellular utilizes [Open5gs] (https://open5gs.org/open5gs/docs/) which is a C-language implementation for 5G Core and EPC.
-You can fork the repo [Here] (https://github.com/open5gs/open5gs)
+Cellular utilizes [Open5gs](https://open5gs.org/open5gs/docs/) which is a C-language implementation for 5G Core and EPC.
+You can fork the repo [Here](https://github.com/open5gs/open5gs)

 ## Installation
 Run the below command in the commandline of the machine running the OPNsense firewall.